 F20 Performance Work is declared as a subclass of F16 Container Work.
-This implies that the incorporated expressions (such as the text of the staged play, the text of the argument for the ballet, the recorded music to be used for the ballet, or the content of the musical score to be used for a concert, etc.) are not by themselves a "part" of the expression of this Work.
+This implies that the incorporated expressions (such as the text of the staged play, the text of the argument for the ballet, the recorded music to be used for the ballet, or the content of the musical score to be used for a concert, etc.) are not by themselves a part of the expression of this F1 Work.
 Rather, an expression (F25 Performance Plan) of the instructions the stage production, choreography or musical performance consists of incorporates (R14) that textual or musical content.
-In other words, the text of Hamlet is not a component of the concepts that underlie a given mise-enscène of Hamlet, but any staging directions (F25 Performance Plan) that convey a given director's vision of Hamlet must necessarily "incorporate" the text of Hamlet.
+In other words, the text of 'Hamlet' is not a component of the concepts that underlie a given mise-enscène of 'Hamlet', but any staging directions (F25 Performance Plan) that convey a given director's vision of 'Hamlet' must necessarily incorporate the text of 'Hamlet'.

-Examples: The conceptual content of Sergei Radlov's mise-en-scène of a Yiddish translation of the textual work known as "King Lear" in Moscow in 1935 work known as King Lear in Moscow in 1933
+The conceptual content of Sergei Radlov's mise-en-scène of a Yiddish translation of the textual work entitled 'King Lear' in Moscow in 1935

-The conceptual content of Pina Bausch's choreography of the ballet titled "Rite of spring" in Wuppertal in 1975
+The conceptual content of Pina Bausch's choreography of the ballet entitled 'Rite of spring' in Wuppertal in 1975

-The conceptual content of Bruno Walter's performance of Gustav Mahler's 9th symphony in
+The conceptual content of Bruno Walter's performance of Gustav Mahler's 9th symphony in 1961

-The conceptual content of the "performance handbook" for Luigi Nono's musical work titled "À Pierre"
+The conceptual content of the "performance handbook" for Luigi Nono's musical work entitled 'À Pierre'

-Properties: R12 is realised in (realises): F25 Performance Plan
+R12 is realised in (realises): F25 Performance Plan